ivanlis/yellow_dog_predictor/README.md

 ## License

 Released under the terms of the 3-clause BSD license.
-See COPYING.txt.
+See (COPYING.txt)[COPYING.txt].

 ## References